scottoffen/pipeforge/docs/docs/pipeline-steps.md

 title: Pipeline Steps
 ---

 Pipeline steps are the building blocks of a PipeForge pipeline.
 Each step performs a discrete unit of work and passes control to the next step in the sequence.
-Steps operate on a shared context object - a strongly typed class that carries data and state throughout the pipeline.
+Steps operate on a shared **context** object - a strongly typed class that carries data and state throughout the pipeline.

 PipeForge treats each step as an independent, discoverable component.
 You write them as plain classes, define their order and optional filters via attributes, and rely on constructor injection to bring in any needed services.

-Each step must implement one method and may optionally define four metadata properties:
+Each step must implement `IPipelineStep<TContext>`, which consists of one method and four metadata properties:

 | Member                       | Type     | Description                                                                                    |
 | --------------------------- | -------- | ----------------------------------------------------------------------------------------------- |